* Church Announcements (12/10/2025

 - Facebook Worship, Sundays @ 10am on our Facebook Page (First United Methodist Church - Sioux City)

-- Online Worship Any-day @ Anytime (and Sunday’s by 9am) on our Website (siouxcityfirst.com).
+- Online Worship Any-day @ Anytime on our Website (siouxcityfirst.com).

 (Online) Piano - Pat Harm

-- A Preview Question for Pastor Roger’s message (April 27).
-In-person “Music Sunday” musical worship service is at 9am (Traditional Worship - our main service).
-There is also our “regular” services at our 11:15am (Casual Worship - our smaller service), the service on Facebook on Sundays at 10am (Facebook page: First United Methodist Church - Sioux City), as well as anytime on our website (siouxcityfirst.com).
-The scripture is Philippians 4:6-7.
+- A couple of Preview Questions for Pastor Roger’s sermon (December 14).
+In-person worship is at 9am (Traditional Worship - our main service) and 11:15am (Casual Worship - our smaller service).
+The service is also on Facebook on Sundays at 10am (Facebook page: First United Methodist Church - Sioux City), as well as anytime on our website (siouxcityfirst.com).
+The scripture is Luke 1:26-33 (The Angel Gabriel Comes to Mary).

-- Another Preview Question for Pastor Roger's message for this Sunday (April 27).
+- Another Preview Question for Pastor Roger’s sermon for this Sunday (December 14).

 Post-Sermon Focus Question

-- Focus Question from Pastor Roger's message on Sunday, April 27.
+- A Focus Question from Pastor Roger’s sermon on Sunday, December 14.
 Watch the Online service (anytime throughout the week), listen to and/or download the Sermon Podcast, read the latest detailed newsletter, see whose birthday or anniversary is coming up, and much more on our church website at www.siouxcityfirst.com

 Hymns for 9:00am Traditional Worship (Our Main Service):